bitcraze/crazyflie-lib-python/README.md

+# Modified Crazyflie lib python of the MeshRaDs research project

+This project contains a modified version of the Crazyflie Python libary.
+See below for the original libary provided by Bitcraze

 # cflib: Crazyflie python library [![CI](https://github.com/bitcraze/crazyflie-lib-python/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-lib-python/actions)

 cflib is an API written in Python that is used to communicate with the Crazyflie